Neighborhoods

 Spring Creek has a documented flood history — the 1997 flood caused significant damage in the area and reshaped how the city manages the corridor.
 The city has invested substantially in flood mitigation infrastructure since then, and FEMA flood map designations vary by exact parcel.
 Before you close on any property within a few blocks of the creek itself, pull the FEMA flood zone designation and ask your insurance agent for a current quote — flood insurance in an AE or AO zone adds real cost and is non-negotiable with most lenders.

-Is now a good time to buy in Spring Creek given the price dip?
+Is now a good time to buy in Spring Creek?

-The 1.4% price dip and 47-day average market time are real signals that buyer leverage has returned after years of sellers holding all the cards.
-Whether it's the 'right time' depends entirely on your rate, your timeline, and whether you're buying to live there or as an investment.
+Check the live snapshot at the top of this page for current days-on-market and pricing trends.
+When buyer leverage is up and days on market is elevated, you have negotiating room that hasn't existed here in years.
+Whether it's the right time depends entirely on your rate, your timeline, and whether you're buying to live there or as an investment.
 If you're planning to hold five or more years, Fort Collins' long-term fundamentals — CSU, Front Range job market, in-migration — support the case for buying now over waiting for a deeper correction that may not materialize.